 Should your injury result in time off from work, you may qualify for workers’ compensation benefits to compensate you for lost wages.
 The payments from the insurance company are set by law at approximately 60% of your average weekly earnings (plus allowances for dependents) up to a maximum benefit which is subject to change.
 Weekly disability payments are nontaxable.

 The college will advance your regular salary for the first week of disability.
 Should you ultimately receive workers' compensation benefits for the first week from the carrier, you must repay to the college the amount advanced.

 For regular full- and part-time administrative and administrative support staff, the college will, upon request, pay any differential required to continue regular salary up to 80% for the first three months of the disability from any accrued sick time.
 Supplemental payments will be discontinued after three months; however, employees will continue to receive workers' compensation payments from the insurance company for the duration of any approved absence for a work-related injury, or as long as provided by law.

 Eligibility for Paid Time Off and Benefits

-    - you continue to accrue personal time;
+- you will accrue personal time;

 Health, Dental, Life, and LTD Insurance Plans

-    The college will continue to pay its normal share of the premiums toward your coverage and you will be billed for your share.
+You continue to receive employee benefits for up to six months, subject to the terms of the benefit plan documents.
+During this time, the college will continue to pay its normal share of the premiums toward your coverage and you will be billed for your share.
 You must pay your share of the premiums within 30 days of the billing date to ensure continued coverage.